Tropicana Field

-Tropicana Field (commonly known as the Trop) is a multi-purpose domed stadium located in St. Petersburg, Florida, United States.
-The stadium has been the home of the Tampa Bay Rays of Major League Baseball (MLB) since the team's inaugural season in 1998.
+Tropicana Field (nicknamed "The Trop") is a domed multipurpose stadium located in St. Petersburg, Florida, United States.
+"The Trop" is the home of the Tampa Bay Rays of Major League Baseball (MLB).
 The stadium is also used for college football, and from December 2008 to December 2017 was the home of the St. Petersburg Bowl, an annual postseason bowl game.
-The venue is currently the only non-retractable domed stadium in Major League Baseball, making it the only year-round indoor venue in MLB.
+The venue is the only nonretractable domed stadium in the MLB.
 Tropicana Field is the smallest MLB stadium by seating capacity when obstructed-view rows in the uppermost sections are covered with tarps as they are for most Rays games.

 Tropicana Field opened in 1990 and was originally known as the Florida Suncoast Dome.
-In 1993, the Tampa Bay Lightning moved to the facility and its name was changed to the ThunderDome until the team moved to their new home in downtown Tampa in 1996.
+In 1993, the Tampa Bay Lightning moved to the facility and its name was changed to the ThunderDome until the team moved to its new home in downtown Tampa in 1996.
 In October 1996, Tropicana Products, a fruit juice company then based in nearby Bradenton, signed a 30-year naming rights deal.

+Tropicana Field's location and design (especially the ceiling catwalks) have been widely criticized, and it is often cited as one of the worst stadiums in MLB, which itself has cited the need to replace Tropicana Field as one of the primary obstacles to future expansion.

+In 2023, the Tampa Bay Rays announced a deal with local politicians to build Gas Plant Stadium, a new stadium near Tropicana Field at an expected cost of $1.2 billion, half of which would fall on taxpayers.
+In March 2025, the Rays cancelled the deal.

+On October 9, 2024, much of the translucent, fiberglass roof membrane of Tropicana Field was destroyed by Hurricane Milton.
+Repairs on the stadium began in July 2025 and are expected to be completed by April 2026.
+Due to the hurricane damage, the Rays played all of their home games for the 2025 season at George M. Steinbrenner Field in Tampa and will return to Tropicana Field in 2026.

 History

-After Tampa was awarded the Tampa Bay Buccaneers and Tampa Bay Rowdies in the 1970s, St. Petersburg decided it wanted a share of the professional sports scene in Tampa Bay.
+After Tampa was awarded the Tampa Bay Buccaneers and Tampa Bay Rowdies in the 1970s, St. Petersburg decided it wanted a share of the professional sports scene in the Tampa Bay area.
 City officials decided early on that the city would attempt to attract Major League Baseball.
-Possible designs for a baseball park or multi-purpose stadium were proposed as early as 1983.
+Possible designs for a baseball park or multipurpose stadium were proposed as early as 1983.
 One such design, in the same location where Tropicana Field would ultimately be built, called for an open-air stadium with a circus tent-like covering.
-It took several design cues from Kauffman Stadium, including fountains beyond the outfield wall.
+It took several design cues from open-air Kauffman Stadium in Kansas City, Missouri, including fountains beyond the outfield wall.

-Ultimately, city officials decided that a stadium with a fixed permanent dome was necessary for a prospective major league team to be viable in the area, due to its hot, humid summers and frequent thunderstorms.
-Ballpark construction began in 1986 in the hope that it would lure a Major League Baseball team to the facility.
+Ultimately, city officials decided that a stadium with a fixed permanent dome was necessary for a prospective MLB team to be viable in the area, due to its hot, humid summers and frequent thunderstorms.
+Construction began in 1986 in the hope that it would lure an MLB team to the facility.

-The stadium, built originally as the Florida Suncoast Dome, was first used in an attempt to entice the Chicago White Sox to relocate if a new ballpark was not built to replace the aging Comiskey Park.
-The governments of Chicago and Illinois eventually agreed to build a New Comiskey Park in 1989.